 - If you are more of a pen and paper person we have a great downloadable sheet you can use.
 It's called the Witch's Stitch Tracker and it has lots of project planning tools to use throughout the year!

 Whatever system you choose, having any system in place will help you achieve your sewing goals!
-Know what you have is half the battle.
+Knowing what you have is half the battle.

 Tracking Your WIPs: